hollepat/arimaa/README.md

 is next -> Piece is killed.
 7. If piece has no friend piece next to itself, and it stays next to stronger enemy piece it is "frozen" and cannot move.

+## How to Play

+Choose 'new game' or 'load game'.

+If you are creating a new game choose options of the game.
+Once you start game follow instructions in the top bar.
+To move Pieces on the bar use drag & drop mechanism.